dekoskylab/T-cell-screening/README.md

     `processing.sh prefix`

-6. Reads are prepared for clustering using `CDR3motif_search_v1.sh`
+6. Reads are prepared for clustering using `CDR3motif_search_v1.sh`.
+This will aggregate reads with the same CDR3B nt/aa sequences and reports the number of reads.
+Next, it filters out clones with only one read.

+    `CDR3motif_search_v1.sh prefix`

-7. Next, reads are clustered based on CDR3 identity using `CDR3motif_search_analysis_v3.1.sh`.
+8. Next, reads are clustered based on CDR3 identity using `CDR3motif_search_analysis_v3.1.sh`.
 This step requires `USEARCH`

     `bash CDR3motif_search_analysis_v3.1.sh prefix raw_reads`